 An old family album is filled with personal mental connections to the past: letters, images, words.... a metaphor about time and space, about childhood and homeland.

 The headscarf is a symbol.
 It tells about womanhood and suppression, about tradition and religion, about society, about yesterday and tomorrow.
 The headscarf plays an important role in many societies.
 In my memory the black headscarf is the most striking detail.
 It was a visual sign of marriage and "Deutschtum", which distinguished the German women from the Romanian women.
 The headscarf still attends me in today's life: socially, politically, personally.

 A surface is the exterior boundary of an object.
 A surface covers, protects and hides secrets.
 A book has a surface, too: a cover, which protects the paper sheets and therefore the content.
 Since the invention of the photo camera it became a tradition in the Western culture to keep the collective memories in albums and in so doing to document one's own origin.
 It was handed from generation to generation.

 I buy old family albums at the flea market, which seem to become worthless.
 I dissolve the collective memory of a family just to create a new, general one.
 In my work „Below the surface” I invite the beholder to throw his voyeureristic glance at an unknown photo album.
 Page by page, layer by layer the viewer immerses deeper below the surface of a cryptic tale - a tale, which is identified by the viewer's associations.

-The photo album is a metaphor of doubting the own existance - an archive of evidences of life, which becomes worthless when nobody remembers the stories behind the images anymore.
-I bought this photo album at the flea market and filled it with my own images: images of death and deterioration - an archive of oblivion.
+The photo album is a metaphor of doubting the own existance - an archive of evidences of life, which becomes worthless when no one remembers the stories behind the images anymore.